- How can I tell if my medicine is covered by your drug plan?

 Minnesota Senior Health Options (MSHO) has one tier, but your copay depends on whether it’s a generic or a brand name drug.

 What’s the difference between generic, brand-name and specialty medicine?

 Both prescription medicine and over-the-counter medicine can have brand name and generic versions.
-Generic and brand-name drugs use the same ingredients, and they have the same dosage, strength, instructions and use.
+Generic and brand-name drugs use the same active ingredients, and they have the same dosage, strength, instructions and use.
 In fact, the FDA requires generic drugs to be as effective as brand-name drugs.